 Member-supported trade associations promote the growth of the global vision and imaging industry.
 Standards development is key to the success of the industry and its trade groups help fund, maintain, manage and promote standards.
-In 2009, the three leading vision associations began a cooperative initiative to coordinate the development of globally adopted vision standards.
+In 2009, three leading vision associations, AIA, EMVA and JIIA began a cooperative initiative to coordinate the development of globally adopted vision standards.
+In 2015 they were joined by CMVU and VDMA-MV.
 This publication is one product of this cooperative effort.

-Version: August 2014
+Version: April 2016